-To be eligible to apply for an Undergraduate or Graduate Veteran Scholarships in the USA to Australia direction, applicants must:
+To be eligible to apply for the Undergraduate or Graduate Veterans’ Scholarships in the USA to Australia direction, applicants must:

 - Be an honorably discharged post 9/11 military veteran from the US;

-- Be a US citizen or permanent resident (dual Australian citizens/permanent residents are not eligible);
+- Be a US citizen or permanent resident (dual citizens are not eligible);

 - Be a recognized member of a Native American, Alaskan Native or Native Hawaiian community;